VIVO Pathophysiology | Digestive System > Control of Digestive Function |

 The principal components of the enteric nervous system are two networks or plexuses of neurons, both of which are embedded in the wall of the digestive tract and extend from esophagus to anus:

 The image below shows part of the myenteric plexus in a section of cat duodenum.
-Pass your mouse cursor over the image to outline several enteric neurons.
+The bodies of enteric neurons are outlined in circles between the circular and longitudinal layers of muscle.

 In addition to the two major enteric nerve plexuses, there are minor plexuses beneath the serosa, within the circular smooth muscle and in the mucosa.